jacobmakarsky/pepe/infra/op-replica/README.md

 # op-replica infra

-Deployment examples and resources for running an Optimism replica.
+Deployment examples and resources for running an Pepe replica.

 [./envs](./envs) contains working example environmenatal files to configure a replica for different networks.